IsmailAlaouiAbdellaoui/weather-forecasting-explainable-recurrent-convolutional-NN/README.rst

 ☀️ Deep multi-stations weather forecasting: explainable recurrent convolutional neural networks
 ========

 This project aims to perform multi-stations weather forecasting using recurrent convolutional neural networks accross cities from Europe.
-Explanability techniques have also been used to detect important cities and weather features.
+Explainability techniques have also been used to detect important cities and weather features.
 The original paper can be found at:

 📊 Results
 -----